-1. ROBERT Y. COKENG, Filipino, of legal age and with office at: 5th Floor, Citibank Center, 8741 Paseo de Roxas, Makati City, after having been duly sworn to in accordance with law do hereby declare that:
+I, ROBERT Y. COKENG, Filipino, of legal age and with office at 5th Floor, Citibank Center, 8741 Paseo de Roxas, Makati City, after having been duly sworn to in accordance with law do hereby declare that:

-- 1. 1 am a nominee for independent director of Cosco Capital, Inc. and have been its independent director since August 30, 2013. - 2.
-1 am affiliated with the following companies or organizations (including Government-Owned and Controlled Corporations):
+1. I am a nominee for independent director of Cosco Capital, Inc. and have been its independent director since 2013.

+2. I am affiliated with the following companies or organizations (including Government-Owned and Controlled Corporations):

-COMPANY/ ORGANIZATION POSITION/ RELATIONSHIP PERIOD OF SERVICE F&J Prince Holdings Corp.
-(PSE Listed Co.)
-Chairman-President More than 20 years Magellan Capital Holdings Corp.
-Chairman/President Magellan Utilities Dev.
+COMPANY/ORGANIZATION POSITION/RELATIONSHIP PERIOD OF SERVICE F&J Prince Holdings Corp.
+Chairman and President More than 20 years Magellan Capital Holdings Corp.
+Chairman and President u Magellan Utilities Dev.
 Corp.
-Chairman/President Pinamucan Industrial Estate Inc. Chairman Consolidated Tobacco Ind. of the Phils.
-Chairman/President 66 Center Industrial and Investment Inc. Chairman/President Malabrigo Corp.
-Chairman/President 44 Pinamucan Power Corp.
-Chairman/President 66 Essential Holdings Ltd. Managing Director 66 Pointwest Technologies Corp.
+Chairman and President 46 Pinamucan Industrial Estate, Inc. Chairman 41 Consolidated Tobacco Ind.
+Of the Phils.
+Chairman and President 4 Center Industrial and Investment Inc. Chairman and President 64 Malabrigo Corp.
+Chairman and President 84 Pinamucan Power Corp.
+Chairman and President 14 Essential Holdings Ltd. Managing Director ш Pointwest Technologies Corp.
 Chairman More than 10 years Pointwest Innovation Corp.
-Chairman " Business Process Outsourcing Int'l.
-Chairman/Exec.
-Comm.
-Director 55 IPADS Developers Inc. Chairman 5 years
+Chairman u Business Process Outsourcing Int'l Chairman/Executive Comm.
+Dir.
+15 IPADS Developers, Inc. Chairman 5 years

-- 3. 1 possess all the qualifications and none of the disqualifications to serve as an Independent Director of Cosco Capital Inc. as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances. - 4.
-I am not related to any of the director/officer/substantial shareholder of Cosco Capital Inc. - 5.
-To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding.
+3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of Cosco Capital Inc. as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances.

+4. I am not related to any of the director/officer/substantial shareholder of Cosco Capital, Inc.

+A

+5. I am not subject of any pending criminal or administrative investigation or proceeding.

-- 6. (For those in government service/affiliated with a government agency or GOCC).
-I have the required permission from the \\\\\\\\to be an independent director in \\\\\\\, pursuant to Office of the President Memorandum Circular No. 17 and Section 12, Rule XVIII of the Revised Civil Service Rules. - 7.
-I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance, and other SEC issuances. - 8.
-I shall inform the Corporate Secretary of Cosco Capital, Inc. of any changes in the above-mentioned information within five days from its occurrence.
+6. I am not involved or employed in any government service, government agency, or GOCC.
+Thus, no required permission per Office of the President Memorandum Circular No. 17 and Section 12, Rule XVIII of the Revised Civil Service Rule is necessary.

+7. I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance, and other SEC issuances.

+8. I shall inform the Corporate Secretary of Cosco Capital, Inc. of any changes in the abovementioned information within five days from its occurrence.

-Done, this 1st day of July 2020 at Makati City.
+Done, this \\\\\ day of .
+2021 at \\\\\ City of Manila